 General information regarding the current phases of reopening and the COVID-19 response in Massachusetts can be found on the State’s COVID-19 page

 Please note: Everyone should assume that the virus is widespread and that anyone you meet could be infectious.
 Continue to use masks as has been ordered by Governor Baker and maintain social distancing of 6-10 feet when you are out in public.
-Remember, even as our communities begin to open up, you will continue to be safer from the coronavirus virus at home.

 The Massachusetts Department of Public Health webpage https://www.mass.gov/info-details/covid-19-cases-quarantine-and-monitoring provides a daily update of COVID cases in Massachusetts including information for Middlesex County.